abogeorge/ServiceProvider/README.md

 ## Description
 --------------
-* This project contains a C# solution for a basic service provider.
+* The project contains a C# solution for a basic service provider.
 See About section for more info.

 ## Setup
 --------